Samsam Gullas: Mayor of Talisay City (2019–present)

 Despite being eligible for a third and last term, Gullas opted to run as mayor of Talisay City which in turn allowed his grandfather Eduardo to run again as representative of Cebu's 1st district in the 2019 local elections.
 The younger Gullas won in the said election.

 In his 2019 State of the City Address, Gullas indicated that tourism was his top priority for the city as it aims to promote food tourism with its lechon delicacy and the historic landing site of American forces located at Barangay Poblacion.
 He also proposed for the construction of a boardwalk and a site to host lechon stalls.
 He was confronted by the city's illegal drug problem which was mentioned by President Rodrigo Duterte for the second time during his speech on January 19, 2020, for the Sinulog Festival in Cebu.
 Duterte previously called out the city police officials on the said problem in a speech last February 24, 2019.

 On March 29, 2020, Gullas confirmed the city's first COVID-19 case amidst the COVID-19 pandemic in the Philippines.

+In August 2024, Talisay Mayor Gullas handed over to Talisay City Science High School the P3 million Interactive Laboratory with experiment apparatus, “Learnytic Multimedia Kit”, robotics facility and an 85-inch computer monitor.